llgava/loom-action/README.md

 - [ ] Add support to check identifier patterns
 - [ ] Add support to check missing names on text files
+- [ ] Add support to check the max supported path lenght

 ---